Monday 18 February 2019

 What is the one message that you have for those who are working for and with children in street situations and also for the children?

-We should just focus on putting in our best efforts.
+We should just focus on putting in our best.
 We cannot determine the end result but we can determine what we do.
 I strongly believe that change happens if thoughts are put into action.